johnpooch/room_api/README.md

 ### Suggestions for Future Improvements

+The code allowing basic users to change the availability of a room but not change the name is not a very elegant solution.
+The solution doesn't work in the web browsable API which is frustrating.
+I would like to improve this by adding permissions to the individual fields of the Room serializer.
+Alternatively, I could use two separate serializers, BasicRoomSerializer and FullRoomSerializer, and mark 'name' as a read_only field on the BasicRoomSerializer.
+I tried to implement both of these solutions but couldn't get it to work how I wanted.
+I would benefit from a greater understanding of serializers and how permissions are handled with Django REST.

 I would like to work out how to deploy the containerised version to Heroku.
 I followed the documentation but ran into problems that I could not work around.
 A deeper understanding of Docker might be necessary.

 Some of the code in the testing script is repetitive.
 I would like to spend more time refactoring that code.